home-assistant/companion.home-assistant/docs/notifications/dynamic-content.md

 Dynamic content such as maps and camera streams can be displayed as part of a notification without needing to open an app.

 # Map
-Will show a map with a red pin at the coordinates given.
+Will show a centered map with a red pin at the given coordinates.
-The map will be centered at the coordinates given.

 ```yaml
 service: notify.mobile_app_<your_device_id_here>